As a coffee lover, there’s one thing I just didn’t get—Iced Coffee. What?! The idea left me well, cold. Coffee is

 Now you’re ready

-Once you have that beautiful concentrate locked and loaded, it’s time to make one or a number of tall, beautiful, lovely iced coffee!
+Once you have that beautiful concentrate locked and loaded, it’s time to make a tall, beautiful, lovely iced coffee!
 You’ll need ice, coffee concentrate, and your choice of milk, cream, and or sugar.
 Or just drink it black.
 It will be non-acidic and not the least bit bitter.
 (Complete recipe below.)

 And there you have it: Icy cold, undiluted, perfect iced coffee!

 How to Make Perfect Cold Brew Iced Coffee